-Phoebe Legere is a visionary transmedia artist, composer, filmmaker, and cultural pioneer whose genre-defying work spans painting, music, performance, film, and radical participatory art.
+Legere, a visionary transmedia artist, composer, filmmaker, and cultural pioneer whose genre-defying work spans painting, music, performance, film, and community art.
 Discovered by Michael Jackson and signed to Epic/Sony at the height of its influence, Legere emerged as a fearless polymath—playing seven instruments, composing for orchestras, and sharing stages with icons like David Bowie (as his national tour opener), Billy Joel, and Joni Mitchell.
 Her Pulitzer-nominated epic poem The Waterclown, performed with the Cleveland Chamber Symphony, cemented her reputation as a lyrical innovator, while her underground film roots—from starring in Toxic Avenger 2 & 3 with Troma Films to collaborating with Jack Smith and the East Village’s Super8 movement—reveal her as a cinematic provocateur.

 Legere’s films, like the award-winning Gender Symphony (17 international prizes, including Best Art Film at Cannes), interrogate power and identity through Hegelian drama and hand-drawn animation.
-Her politically charged musicals—Hello Mrs. President (censored by the Bush administration), The Queen of New England (on Native genocide), and Shakespeare and Elizabeth—reimagine history through feminist, Indigenous, and queer lenses.
+Her politically charged musicals—Hello Mrs. President, The Queen of New England (on Native American genocide), and Shakespeare and Elizabeth—reimagine history through feminist, Indigenous lenses.
 As a soloist at Carnegie Hall, the Boston Symphony, and Avery Fisher Hall, she’s conducted the New York Film Orchestra; as a painter, her work hangs in the Bundy Museum, Leslie-Lohman Museum and major collections.

 Yet Legere’s most transformative work unfolds in collaboration with marginalized communities.
 Projects like Children of the River—co-created with low-income families along the Hudson—epitomize her belief in art as a “social and spiritual necessity.”
 From building alternative-fuel puppet vehicles to interactive sound sculptures at Harvestworks, she redefines participation as both protest and healing.
 Whether through her Abenaki-inspired iconography, her punk-operatic anthems, or her films that dissolve binaries, Legere is an unstoppable force of synthesis—where celebrity and solidarity, avant-garde grit and Grammy-worthy melody, collide.